PlatformAwareProgramming/CloudClusters.jl/README.md

 So, only users who need to develop customized images to instantiate cluster nodes must be concerned with adapting the Julia installation for the extended _Distributed.jl_ version, and only if such an image is intended to be used with Master-Worker clusters.

+> [!NOTE]
-The multilevel extension to _Distributed.jl_ is hosted at https://github.com/PlatformAwareProgramming/Distributed.jl, as a fork of the original _Distributed.jl_ repository.
+> The multilevel extension to _Distributed.jl_ is hosted at https://github.com/PlatformAwareProgramming/Distributed.jl, as a fork of the original _Distributed.jl_ repository.
 The README of the _Distributed.jl_ repository explains [how to use development versions in a current Julia installation](https://github.com/JuliaLang/Distributed.jl#using-development-versions-of-this-package).
 In case of difficulties, the user may contact the developers of _CloudClusters.jl_.

 # Tutorial